 {

-vps.setNumOutputLayerSets(m_numOutputLayerSets);
+vps.setNumOutputLayerSets(vps.getMaxLayers());

 }

 }

 In the VVC specifications, when the number of PTL is equal to the number of OLS, index OlsPtlIdx for each OLS is not signalled but inferred.
 However, in the VTM implementation, configuration parameter “OlsPTLIdxN” (N is the index of the layer) are assigned to OlsPtlIdx of the corresponding layer index even when numPTL == numOLS.
 Even worse, when “OlsPTLIdxN” are not present, the initialized value 0 is assigned to OlsPtlIdx of all the layer.
 The proposed change is as follows: